 The mixed research on peeing after sex.

 Although many doctors recommend it, research on the effectiveness of peeing after sex has produced mixed results.

-For example, an older study in the Journal of Clinical Epidemiology found college students who always pee before and after sex were less likely to get UTIs.
+For example, an older study in the Journal of Clinical Epidemiology found college students who always pee before and after sex were less likely to get UTIs1.
 But another study compared young women with recurrent UTIs to young women without a history of UTIs to better understand their risk factors, and there was no significant link between postcoital voiding and infection risk.

 That means that as helpful as peeing after sex may seem, it's still just a prevention strategy, not a guaranteed preventive method.
 Some people are simply more prone to UTIs than others, and peeing after sex may not make a difference.